· · · · · · · ·

 This is the part that doesn't get written about, and it's the most important part.

-Every AI output that enters my work has a review step.
+Every AI output that enters audit-facing work needs a review step.
 Not a skim — a review.
-For a research memo, I check every ASC citation: does the cited paragraph actually say what the model says it says?
+For a research memo: check every ASC citation, does the cited paragraph actually say what the model claims it says?
 More often than you'd expect, the paragraph is real but the interpretation is slightly off.
 For flux commentary, I verify the model's characterization of each variance against what I know to be true.
 For policy redlines, I read every proposed change against the existing language.

 The review step isn't a friction cost — it's the actual work.
 AI produces the draft.
 You do the job.
 The question is whether you've shifted time from production to judgment, which is always the right direction.